 80MHz channels are not supported by the 2.4 GHz band.
 Start by configuring your router to use the 5 GHz band.
 Next, if your router allows it, lock the channel width to be 80 MHz.

 When both the PC and the Quest headset are connected to the router wirelessly, the Quest Air Link data must travel over the same channel twice, effectively interfering with itself.
 That is why we recommend connecting the PC to the router with an Ethernet cable.

-Connect your PC to the router using an Ethernet cable.
+Disconnect your PC from its wireless connection to the router, and only connect your PC to the router using an Ethernet cable.
 This is one of the best fixes that you can do to improve your setup.